natalierivas3-sudo/the-equilibrium/README.md

 # the-equilibrium
-Student wellness hub for Dell Medical School.
+Student Wellness and Resources Hub for Dell Medical Students